 The dental implants are drilled into the jawbone through a minor, outpatient surgical procedure.
 This is followed by a waiting period of 4-6 months, which allows the implant to integrate into the jawbone and become a stable framework.
 This process is known as osseointegration, and it is the most important step in the dental implant procedure that decides the longevity of the implant.

 Once the dental implants have fused to the jawbone, the abutments are screwed onto the implant.
-These abutments serve as a connector between the implant and the dental crowns, which will take the place of the missing teeth in the mouth.
+These abutments serve as a connector between the implant and the dental crowns.
+It will take the place of the missing teeth in the mouth.
 An impression of your mouth will be taken and sent to the dental laboratory for fabrication of the dental crowns.
 Once the crowns are cemented onto the abutments, you can start using your brand new teeth.

 When replacing one or more missing teeth, the number of dental implants placed in the jawbone is usually directly proportional to the number of missing teeth.
 However, when using dental implants to support a full-mouth denture, your dentist will usually place only 2-4 implants in each arch to support the entire bridge of teeth.